A debut poetry collection by author and filmmaker Jules Arita Koostachin.

 To unearth our secrets means we must face our past, and in doing so, we will find our voice.

-Unearthing of Secrets: Gathering of Truths delves into the life and the healing of an lnnininew women from the ancestral lands of the Moshkekowok, now called Northern Ontario .
-It is through the process of writing broken poetry; visual poetry rooted in the haunting memories of her childhood that she provides the reader a glimpse into the mind of child survivor who was saved by her ancestors.
+Unearthing Secrets, Gathering Truths delves into the life and the healing of an lnnininew woman from the ancestral lands of the Moshkekowok, now called Northern Ontario.
+It is through the process of writing broken poetry--visual poetry rooted in the haunting memories of her childhood--that she provides the reader a glimpse into the mind of child survivor who was saved by her ancestors.
 This thought provoking poetry sheds light on a personal account of how she comes to terms with intergenerational trauma inflicted by the residential school system.

-Unearthing of Secrets: Gathering of Truths explores the heartfelt and evocative fragmented experiences through the eyes of an Indigenous woman.
-Through the honesty of her words, she embraces the spirit world, the resilience of her foremothers, the integral healing powers of disassociation as a survival mechanism, and the richness of her mitewin - dreams, which reconnects her to herself.
+Unearthing Secrets, Gathering Truths explores the heartfelt and evocative fragmented experiences through the eyes of an Indigenous woman.
+Through the honesty of her words, she embraces the spirit world, the resilience of her foremothers, the integral healing powers of disassociation as a survival mechanism, and the richness of her mitewin--dreams--which reconnects her to herself.
 Through her poetry, she has found the courage to face her difficult past, and now as a mother, she is gathering the truths of her family to help in the healing process.